 This happens when a large set of genes are deleted, duplicated or rearranged causing structural changes in the chromosome.
 Structural abnormalities can be due to:

 1) Deletion: A portion of the chromosome is lost during cell division.
 A portion of chromosome without the centromere lags during anaphase movement and are lost from reorganising nuclei or digested by nucleases.
-The resulting chromosome lacks certain genes, that gets inherited to offsprings.
+The resulting chromosome lacks certain genes, that gets inherited to offspring.
 This condition is usually lethal due to missing genes.

 - Deletion can be terminal, where a terminal portion of a chromosome breaks resulting in one break